Kevin Spacey's accuser pleads the Fifth about his missing cellphone

 Breaking News Emails

-NANTUCKET, Massachusetts — The young man accusing Kevin Spacey of groping him in Massachusetts bar invoked his Fifth Amendment rights on Monday After being questioned about his role in deleted text messages from a phone key to the case.
+NANTUCKET, Massachusetts — The young man accusing Kevin Spacey of groping him in a Massachusetts bar invoked his Fifth Amendment rights Monday after being questioned about his role in the deleting of text messages from a phone key to the case.

-The pre-trial drama, which threatened to unravel the entire case against Spacey, erupted out of what had started as seemingly routine matter: Whereabouts of a phone the accuser had when Spacey allegedly groped him at the Club Car restaurant and bar in Nantucket in the early morning hours of July 8, 2016.
+The pretrial drama, which threatened to unravel the entire case against Spacey, erupted out of what had started as a seemingly routine matter: the whereabouts of a phone the accuser had when Spacey allegedly groped him at the Club Car restaurant and bar in Nantucket in the early morning hours of July 8, 2016.

 "Your honor, we could not locate the phone," family attorney Mitchell Garabedian told Nantucket District Court Judge Thomas Barrett at the start of the hearing.

-But when defense lawyer Alan Jackson reminded him it'd be felony to alter evidence, the court took a break and then the young man told Barrett — through a public defender assigned on the spot — he'd invoke his right against self-incrimination on the phone issue.
+But when defense lawyer Alan Jackson reminded him it is a felony to alter evidence, the court took a break and then the young man told Barrett — through a public defender assigned on the spot — he'd invoke his right against self-incrimination on the phone issue.

 If the accuser refuses to answer any questions, then the whole case should be tossed, according to Jackson.